COMMITTEE MEETINGS & PROGRESS REPORT

 This seminar is intended to be a progress report.
 It is also an opportunity for feedback/critique from fellow graduate students.
 Another objective is to practice the task of relating your detailed research topic to an audience of peers whose own interests and expertise may not be identical to your own.

-All students are expected attend at least two-thirds of the Monday Student Seminars.
+All students are required to attend at least two-thirds of the Monday Student Seminars each semester.

 You are required to be a teaching assistant in a lab of one of our courses, MCRO 251 or 515, for one semester during your second year and during your third year.
-Bruce Alexander, Coordinator of Teaching Labs, is in charge of making these assignments and overseeing all TA’s.
+Gina Donato, Coordinator of Teaching Labs, is in charge of making these assignments and overseeing all TA’s.

 We have a two-tiered program to provide support for departmental students who will be presenting their research at national/international scientific conferences.
 A travel award of $1000 is available for selective, high-profile conferences that have limited attendance (e.g., most Gordon Research Conferences, FASEB Summer Research Conferences, Keystone Symposia, etc.).
 For larger unrestricted meetings (e.g., ASM or ASV or AAI annual meetings) or for narrowly focused meetings (e.g., the Herpesvirus Workshop, the Pseudomonas Conference, etc.), the Department will contribute $500 towards the student’s travel expenses.
 A graduate student is eligible for this one-time award after approval of the dissertation research proposal by his/her dissertation committee.